 A new financial aid program that addresses workforce needs by encouraging adults to pursue an industry-recognized credential in an area designated as high need.

 Funding Opportunities for Institutions

 MDHEWD offers various funding opportunities for institutions of higher education throughout Missouri.
 This page contains the current and ongoing funding opportunities.

 A resource about security on higher education campuses.

-Governor Parson's Executive Order 19-03 realigns Missouri's workforce development agencies by transferring the Division of Workforce Development and the Missouri Economic Research and Information Center under the Department of Higher Education - creating the new Missouri Department of Higher Education and Workforce Development.
+Governor Parson's Executive Order 19-03 realigns Missouri's workforce development agencies by transferring the Division of Workforce Development and the Missouri Economic Research and Information Center under the Department of Higher Education - creating the new Missouri Department of Higher Education & Workforce Development.

 Improving education and supporting development of industry in the critical science, technology, engineering and mathematics (STEM) fields.

 The Student Mental Health Taskforce brings together a diverse group of secondary and postsecondary professionals, state department leaders, and other invested stakeholders to expand access to student-focused mental health services and share information and best practices with the goal of creating a unified approach to solving gaps in mental health services on secondary and postsecondary campuses across the state.